-Based on the standpoint that doctorals are those who should play active roles in leading and supporting an advanced knowledge-based society in various areas of society, it's necessary to enhance the development of doctorals who will play active roles in various areas of society by promoting the reform of graduate school education and industry-university collaboration in the aspect of human resource development.
+Based on the standpoint that doctorals are those who should play active roles in leading and supporting an advanced knowledge-based society in various areas of society, enhance the development of doctorals that would play active roles in various areas of society by promoting the reform of graduate school education and industry-university collaboration in the aspect of human resource development.
 The industrial world is required to actively provide flexible and varied conditions for talented doctorals.

-Furthermore, students as well as universities and the industrial world are expected to have a common view: that it is desirable for doctorals to play active roles not only in academic research professions, but also in various areas of society.
-Since it is extremely important for each university to know as much information as possible about the career paths of the doctorals and to utilize that information in improving the quality of its education, each university is required to work on continuing to get such information.
+Furthermore, students as well as universities and the industrial world are expected to have a common view that it is desirable for doctorals to play active roles not only in academic research professions, but also in various areas of society.
+Since it is extremely important for each university to know the information about the career paths of the doctorals and utilize it in improving the quality of its education, each university is required to work on continuing to get such information.

-(iii) Development of diverse human resources responsible for utilizing and returning knowledge to society
+(iii) Development of diverse human resources that would be responsible for utilizing and returning knowledge to society